 Do you think the role of an engineer is changing?

 In general the industry has less and less tolerance for time.
-Speed of construction is everything – this puts more demand on the engineer to be most robust and agile, to design a structural scheme that is time efficient, yet maintains budget and is still an outstanding, aesthetic and functional solution.
+Speed of construction is everything.
+This puts more demand on the engineer to be robust and agile, to design a scheme that is time efficient, yet maintains budget whilst still being an outstanding, aesthetic and functional solution.